UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

-Asked why the Baptists must obtain permission from various state agencies in order to exist and carry out their meetings for worship, Turdaliyev replied: "The Law demands that."
-Asked why Uzbekistan imposes such conditions in defiance of Organisation for Security and Co-operation in Europe (OSCE) guidelines and its international obligations, he responded: "I don't know.
+Asked why the Baptists must obtain permission from various state agencies in order to exist and meet for worship, Mahalla Chair Turdaliyev replied: "The law demands that."
+Asked why Uzbekistan demands that religious communities must have state permission to exist, so violating binding international human rights law obligations outlined in the Organisation for Security and Co-operation in Europe (OSCE) / Council of Europe Venice Commission Guidelines on the Legal Personality of Religious or Belief Communities, Turdaliyev rsplied: "I don't know.
 This is not my competence."
-He declined to talk to Forum 18 further.
+He then refused to continue to talk to Forum 18.

 Aziz Urunov, Assistant of Alimjan Makharov, Head of Syrdarya Land Registry Service, claimed to Forum 18 on 5 December that the Baptists have not asked for permission.
 "I do not remember them asking us about the certificate."
 He claimed that "if the Baptists ask we will give them the certificate."

 No registration for Tashkent Church unable to afford legal addressA member of a Protestant Church in Tashkent, who did not want their name or the name of their Church to be given for fear of state reprisals, explained the difficulty their Church has faced getting state registration.